M193 vs M855: Which 5.56 Round Should You Stockpile?

 M855 vs M193: Which Is Best for You?

 In general, most shooters should stock up on M193 ammo.
-Although M193 is an older design, it just works.
-You can use it at virtually any rifle range, it’s inexpensive, plentiful, and performs well in most rifles.
+Although M193 is an older design, it still works perfectly fine.
+You can fire it at virtually any rifle range.
+It's also inexpensive and plentiful, and it performs well in most rifles.

 M855 ammo is great for barrier penetration and long-range target shooting.
-Although this stuff won’t punch through Level IV ballistic plates, it’s always good to have some on hand for Red Dawn if you know what I mean!
+Although this stuff won't punch through Level IV ballistic plates, it's always good to have some on hand for a Red Dawn-type scenario!

-Although M855 is banned at many shooting ranges, some manufacturers like Hornady and Winchester offer 62 grain factory loads without the steel penetrator tip.
-This allows you to have all the benefits of shooting a heavier bullet without the target-destroying tendencies of classic M855 ammo.
+Although M855 is banned at many shooting ranges due to the steel contained by its bullet, some manufacturers like Hornady and Winchester offer 62 grain factory loads without penetrator tips.
+That lets you have all the benefits of shooting a heavier bullet without the target-destroying tendencies of classic M855 ammo.

 Ammo Comparisons